9. Leading Change – how to lead teams though significant change

 The key here is to ensure people understand what ‘control’ they have, even if it is limited, that they know the overall ‘why’ of the change, feel supported and guided, and have a sense of purpose to give meaning and context to their new experiences and actions.

-6) There are four key principles I have employed leading people through significant change:
+- There are four key rules for leading people through significant change:

 - Don’t get too far ahead: remember people go through change, and will try to do so at their own pace.
 Your job is to set a timeline that meets corporate objectives and still allows people to process areas of friction or angst.